iugamarian/links/README.md

 e) only a white page or error page will be displayed but this has started something needed in the NAS

-f) this started something will allow telnet login as root with the password from admin or if this does
+f) this started something will allow telnet login as admin/1234 but as regular user ($)

-not give full root access you can use the root as NsaRescueAngel method:
+if you reboot the NAS, go back to b) because the started something needs to be started after every boot

+g) to have root access there is NsaRescueAngel method that was used as a remote assistance tool for service:

 telnet <ip-of-nas>